cuchi/hashtrack/ROADMAP.md

   - [x] Tweet search
     - [x] Server
     - [x] Client
+- [x] Clean the tweets periodically, so we don't exceed the 10k row limit on Heroku

 ### Phase 3 - Improvements
 - [x] Fix the top menu from moving on when changing screens